 Restatement definition

 A restatement refers to the revision and re-release of prior financial statements.
 A restatement is required whenever it is found that prior financial statements contain one or more material misstatements.
-There are a number of reasons why misstatements occur.
-For example, there might have been an accounting error, or fraudulent financial reporting, or noncompliance with the applicable accounting framework.
+There are a number of reasons why misstatements occur, including the following:

 When a publicly-held entity must restate its financial statements, it first files a Form 8-K to notify the investment community of the situation, and then issues replacement Forms 10-Q and 10-K, as applicable.